Ponyville Natural Free Living Equine Sanctuary

 We would like to thank dr hab. n. wet.
 Marta Siemieniuch, that helped us a lot with all the paperwork and to choose the right horses for us.
 And many thanks to Marlena, who have kept the dream of Koniks alive for so many years.

-2019-09-14 We have taken over three donkeys originating from the closed down Frösö zoo, Östersund, Sweden.
+2019-09-14 We have taken over three miniature Mediterranean donkeys from the closed down Frösö zoo, Östersund, Sweden.
 One jack, a gelding and a presumably pregnant jennet.
-The loose housing stable we originally built for the zebras will fit perfect for this group.
-We will follow the recommended rules for keeping donkeys from The Donkey Sanctuary.
+The loose housing stable we originally built for the zebras will fit perfect for this small herd. *2

 2019-11-06 Many thanks goes to Evoca Nordic, who helped us with spare parts and support for our beloved coffee machine for free.
 Great coffee anywhere, and you know exactly how!